From BR Bullpen

 Biographical Information

 Ryan Garko broke in with the Cleveland Indians for one game in 2005, appeared in 50 games at the major league level in 2006, played more or less regularly in 2007, and was a regular in 2008.
 In his professional career, he has played catcher, DH, first base and outfield, although most of his major league appearances were at first base.

-Garko was born in Pittsburgh, PA in 1981 but grew up in southern California where he was a high-school All-American, setting records in five baseball categories, including home runs and RBI, and also getting a 4.2 GPA in his classes.
+Garko was born in Pittsburgh, PA in 1981 but grew up in southern California where he was a high school All-American, setting records in five baseball categories, including home runs and RBI, and also getting a 4.2 GPA in his classes.
 He played in college for Stanford University.
 In his sophomore year he posted numbers of .368/.448/.562 and was chosen for the 2001 College World Series All-Tournament Team.
 In his junior year he put up .314/.430/.565.
 As a senior, his numbers were .402/.482/.703 and he was chosen for the 2003 College World Series All-Tournament Team.
 He was 0 for 5 with two walks and a sacrifice fly in the 2002 World University Championship.

 In 2004, at Kinston in the Carolina League, he had impressive numbers of .328/.425/.609 and was a Baseball America Second Team Minor League All-Star.
 Also that same year he was at Akron in the Eastern League, with a good performance of .331/.397/.523, and finished up at Buffalo of the International League, hitting .375 in 6 games.

-In 2006, he did not do as well in Buffalo, with numbers of .248/.353/.421.
-Coming up to the major league team, he posted (a batting average of .292 and a slugging percentage of .470 in 50 major league games.
+In 2006, he did not do as well in Buffalo, with numbers of .248/.353/.421, but coming up to the major league team, he posted a batting average of .292 and a slugging percentage of .470 in 50 major league games.
 He also led the International League with 19 times hit by a pitch.